thatboiizC169416/ergol/README.md

 kalamine build ergol.toml
 ```

-You’ll get a `dist` folder containing all of the drivers.
+You’ll get a `dist` folder containing all the drivers.

 Then, to install Ergo‑L, follow the [install section of Kalamine’s repo][3],
 and you should be good to go !